Wra7h/PEResourceInject/README.md

 # PEResourceInject
 A way to avoid using VirtualAllocEx/WriteProcessMemory to inject shellcode into a process.
 You need access to modify the target executable.

+If the target exe has a .rsrc section already, it is overwritten with the new resource.
+However if the exe did not have a .rsrc, the section is added before being spawned.

 - Write shellcode to the target's .rsrc as a bitmap using the UpdateResource APIs
 - Spawn the exe suspended